ba-st/Launchpad/docs/reference/Configuration.md

   external configuration defaulting to some specific value.
 This kind of parameter is created by instantiating `OptionalConfigurationParameter`.
   Optional parameters will emit a warning when using the default value.
-If you want to override this behavior send `doNotWarnWhenUsingTheDefault` to the parameter instance.
+If you want to override this behavior send `doNotWarnWhenUsingDefault` to the parameter instance.
 - **Sensitive**: Sensitive parameters can be mandatory or optional (they are created by decorating some of the other parameter types by sending the message